jakemai0/jakemai0.github.io/content/posts/ProcessInjection_0.md

 {{< image src="/images/injection_caught.png" alt="Injection detected" position="center" style="border-radius: 8px;" >}}
 *Injection detected*

-Additionally, `CreateRemoteThread` API is heavily scrutinized by AV/EDR as this commonly seen in injection techniques to create a thread that runs in a remote process's virtual memory space.
+Additionally, `CreateRemoteThread` API is heavily scrutinized by AV/EDR as this is commonly seen in injection techniques to create a thread that runs in a remote process's virtual memory space.

 ## Early Bird Process Injection with D/Invoke
 Let's improve our injection method with a technique called Early Bird (circa 2018), a variant of APC Queue Injection.